HealthInformaticsUT/TrajectoryMarkovAnalysis/README.md

 For running the package with OMOP CDM, the user must have:
 1. Permissions to select on ohdsi cdm data schema.
 2. Permissions to select on ohdsi cdm results schema.
-3. Permissions to select, create and insert ohdsi temp/scratch schema.
+3. Permissions to select, create and insert on ohdsi temp/scratch schema.

 System Requirements